Children

 Frequently Asked Questions (FAQs):

-Due to the structured nature of group programming, refunds are not provided once the program has begun.
-Parents receive a complete set of program handouts and resources at the start of the program, and each child is provided with their own resource booklet.
+Once paid, registration fee is non-refundable.
+Once the parent orientation has taken place, the remaining program balance is also non-refundable.
+Because this is a structured group program, refunds are not available after the program begins.
+Parents receive all program handouts and resources at the start of the program, and each child receives their own resource booklet.